jadecarino/galasa/docs/content/docs/running-simbank-tests/batch-accounts-open-test.md

 Double-click on a run and you can explore the three tabs in the main pane:

-* <b>General</b>: presenting some useful overview metrics about the run, and its payload of tests and test classes
+- **General**: presenting some useful overview metrics about the run, and its payload of tests and test classes

-* <b>Run Log</b>: which stores the console messages emitted by Eclipse as the test ran, which end with the following lines signifying test success:
+- **Run Log**: which stores the console messages emitted by Eclipse as the test ran, which end with the following lines signifying test success:

 ```
 ****************************************************************************************************